jimhigson/oboe.js-dissertation/main/main.md

 successful/unsuccessful requests to one in which identifiable parts of a message are recognised as interesting in themselves, regardless of what follows, and these parts are handed back to the application as streaming occurs.
-This follows naturally from a conceptualisation of the http response as a progressive stream of many small parts; as each part arrives it should be possible to use it without knowing if the next will be delivered successfully.
+This follows naturally from a conceptualisation of the HTTP response as a progressive stream of many small parts; as each part arrives it should be possible to use it without knowing if the next will be delivered successfully.
 Should an early disconnection occur, the